TakutoYoshikai/shiba/README.md

 # shiba
-shiba is a finder of api token from git repository.
+shiba is a finder of api token in git history.

 ### Usage